Become a Mentor

 Help Wanted*!

-• FIRST Lego League Challenge and Explore Mentors for teams launching in July 2025
+FIRST Lego League Challenge and Explore Mentors for teams returning in July or August 2025

-• FIRST Tech Challenge Lead and Assistant Mentors for Team #3 (launching in June 2025)
+FIRST Tech Challenge Mentors-in-training to lead FTC Team #3 (launching in June 2026)

 What is the time commitment for mentors?